 This guide will walk you through the initial steps of getting an account, joining a project and working with your first instance.

-To use Chameleon, you will need to be associated with a project that is assigned an allocation.
+To get access to Chameleon resources, you will need to be associated with a project that is assigned a resource allocation.

-If you are a PI, you may apply for a new project.
-A project application typically consists of a description of your intended research and takes one business day to process.
-Once your project has been approved, you may add users to your project.
+Once you have PI status, you may apply for a new project with an initial allocation.
+A project application typically consists of a short description of your intended research and takes one business day to process.
+Once your project has been approved, you will be able to utilize the testbed sites.

 Chameleon also offers a multi-tenant, virtualized cloud, with fewer functionalities and a smaller scale.
 See KVM for more details.

-- Find the Resource Properties section.
-In the dropdown below node_type, select compute_haswell
+Find the Resource Properties section.
+In the dropdown below node_type, select compute_skylake

 You have created an “on demand” reservation.
 When you do not specify a start date or time in the future, the reservation will start as soon as possible and will last one day.